Meet the students of CUHK-Shenzhen!

 Rich: Have you guys been to Hong Kong?

 Julius: I went there many times already because I have some friends in Hong Kong, so whenever I want to go out with them, I can just do it on Saturday and Sunday, because it’s free.

 Julius: The thing is for us, we can go to Hong Kong and go back easily.
 While the students in Hong Kong cannot go to Shenzhen, because they need to get a Visa.

 Julius: We have a student Visa for China, so we don’t have to make another visa to go to Hong Kong.

 Andrew: It makes it easier for you to travel around China too, because if you’re in Hong Kong, you wouldn’t be able to travel around China as much.
 A lot of exchange students here last semester, they just travel around China during the breaks, and they just came back to campus to pick up their stuff.
 It’s a pretty good system, I would say.

 Interested in more?

-If you are interested in study opportunities at The Chinese University of Hong Kong, Shenzhen make sure to also check out our latest article here.
+If you are interested in study opportunities at The Chinese University of Hong Kong, Shenzhen?

-You can find all of CUHK, SZ‘s programs here.
+You can find all of CUHK-Shenzhen’s programs here.
 In order to start your application, just visit the webpage of the program you are interested in and click the “Apply Now” button.
 Once you started your application click the “Continue To Contact Info” button and make sure to: